 Emigrating to the U.S. can become a hardship depending on one’s visa, level of resources, and language acquisition.
 Growing up, my mother worked two, sometimes three, jobs to support us because of her limited English and education.
 Because of the lack of affordable childcare, paid family leave, and poverty wages, my family couldn’t afford my childhood.
 Childhood was a luxury.
 Eldest immigrant daughters are confronted with womanhood that prioritizes servitude and eternal sacrifice at the expense of one’s own well-being and self-determination.

 Eldest Immigrant Daughter Guilt has manifested itself into constant self-doubt, high tolerance for poor treatment, depriving myself of new and exciting experiences, and anxiety about living the life of my own choosing.
 Who am I beyond what I can do for others?
-The eldest immigrant daughter is treated like some endless reservoir without any consideration of how she is impeded by it.
+The eldest immigrant daughter is treated like an endless reservoir without any consideration of how she is impeded by it.
 This is a disservice.
 Parent-teacher conferences, childcare, emotional caretaking, and managing households just to name a few.
 Rarely are eldest immigrant sons expected to uproot their lives to care for their families.

 What kind of life would I be living if I didn’t have to carry this weight?
 Swallowing my pain hasn’t improved my condition in the slightest.
 I’m having a very hard time believing that I will be redeemed for martyring myself.
 Will there be student loan forgiveness at the end?
 Is this just another one of patriarchy’s scams?
 We need a support group for survivors of eldest immigrant daughter guilt.
-We need to be able to talk openly and honestly about how this condition exacerbates structural and systemic barriers we have to overcome as Black immigrant Muslim women.
+We need to be able to talk openly and honestly about how this condition exacerbates structural and systemic barriers we have to overcome as Black immigrant women.
 I’m ready to abandon this trope and pursue the life of my own choosing instead!
 Who’s with me?